 Sometimes, machine-specific cycles also use transfer parameters, which HEIDENHAIN already use in the standard cycles.
-The TNC executes DEF-active cycles as soon as they are defined (See also "Calling a cycle" on page 239) It executes CALL-active cycles only after they have been called (See also "Calling a cycle" on page 239).
+The TNC executes DEF-active cycles as soon as they are defined (See also "Calling cycles" on page 265) It executes CALL-active cycles only after they have been called (See also "Calling cycles" on page 265).
 When DEF-active cycles and CALL-active cycles are used simultaneously, it is important to prevent overwriting of transfer parameters already in use.
 Use the following procedure: